 - Peppermint oil

 This is, without a doubt, the best hair loss treatment I’ve ever seen (and I’ve seen them all).
 This is what I use and it’s incredibly effective.
-If you’d like to learn how to get these ingredients, please contact me.
+If you’d like to learn how to get these ingredients, please view the serum here.